O’Rourke’s Feast

 O’Rourke’s Feast is a lively seven-piece Irish traditional music ensemble: three fiddles, two flutes, button accordion, and piano.
 Our repertoire includes dance melodies like jigs and reels, but we also play older melodies from the Irish tradition, including hornpipes, clan marches, and some beautiful old slow airs and songs.
 We also play some music of our own, composed in the traditional style.

 The group is led by button accordion master Paddy O’Brien, a native of County Offaly in Ireland, and renowned all over the world as a walking encyclopedia of Irish traditional music.
-Paddy has been rehearsing with O’Rourke’s Feast for more than three years, cultivating the ensemble’s unique and authentic traditional sound.
-O’Rourke’s Feast has performed at the Saint Paul Public Library and at Celtic Junction in Saint Paul, and is in the process of making a debut recording.
+Paddy has been working with O'Rourke's Feast since 2008, cultivating the ensemble's unique and authentic traditional sound.
+O’Rourke's Feast has performed at the Minnesota History Center, Saint Paul Central Library, Olivet Congregational Church, and Celtic Junction in Saint Paul, and Hopkins Center for the Arts, and in July 2014 released a self-titled recording, featuring both the current band, and former players.

 Paddy O’Brien is internationally renowned both as a master of the button accordion, and for the depth and breadth of his knowledge about Irish traditional music.
 He gained that knowledge by spending time playing and talking with master musicians from an older generation in Ireland, and for years has been passing down what he learned to a younger generation of musicians in Minnesota.
 Paddy does not read music, but carries in his head nearly 4,000 distinct melodies, sometimes multiple versions of the same tune, from regional variations to particular interpretations by individual musicians.
 He is frequently called upon as a source for musicians around the globe who consult him for historical and cultural background information on Irish music.
 Paddy has won numerous awards, including multiple first-place awards in the Oireachtas competitions sponsored by the Gaelic League in Ireland, as well as multiple awards in the All-Ireland Fleadh Cheoil sponsored by the traditional music organization Comhaltas Ceoltoiri Eireann.
 He has served as a master artist in Minnesota State Arts Board Folk Arts Apprenticeship program, and received a prestigious Bush Artist Fellowship in Folk and Traditional Arts.
 He has also received grants to support his previous work from the National Endowment for the Arts, the Minnesota State Arts Board, the Irish Fair of Minnesota Legacy Fund, and the Metropolitan Regional Arts Council.
-He is also a member of the internationally-renowned Irish music trio Chulrua, and The Doon Céilí Band.
+In 2012, Paddy received international recognition as Cumadóir, or Composer of the Year at the TG4 Gradam Ceoil Irish Music Awards.
+He is also a member of the internationally-renowned Irish music trio Chulrua.

 Suzanne Rhees is an accomplished flute player with a broad and deep repertoire of traditional tunes and more than twenty-five years experience playing in formal and informal settings in the Twin Cities and elsewhere.
 She and husband David Rhees (fiddle, banjo, guitar) moved to Minneapolis from Philadelphia in 1992; they have played for ceilis, contradances, the occasional party or festival, and are regulars at many sessions around town.
 Suzanne is an urban planner, currently working on park and trail planning for the Minnesota Department of Natural Resources, and is happiest when her work takes her to a city with a good session, or a bike trail.